CCAI-CDT/QuickDraw/README.md

 * **Run an app which you could draw on a canvas**

 ## Camera app
 In order to use this app, you need a pen (or any object) with blue, red or green color.
-When the pen (object) appears in front of camera, it will be catched and highlighted by an yellow circle.
+When the pen (object) appears in front of camera, it will be caught and highlighted by an yellow circle.
 When you are ready for drawing, you need to press **space** button.
 When you want to stop drawing, press **space** again
-Below is the demo by running the sript **camera_app.py**:
+Below is the demo by running the script **camera_app.py**:
 <p align="center">
   <img src="demo/quickdraw.gif" width=600><br/>
   <i>Camera app demo</i>